cappachu/polyglot.whisper/README.rst

 Motivation
 ----------
 The original goal was to create a twitter bot that translated a phrase from English to another language and back to English, which I hoped would engender a conversation about unique features of the culture of the languages origin.
-Instead the bot plays on the themes of differences of perspective and interpretation as the phrase evolves, cumalatively collecting and producing a multitude of interpretations (rather than errors) of the same phrase over the course of a day.
+Instead the bot plays on the themes of differences of perspective and interpretation as the phrase evolves, cumulatively collecting and producing a multitude of interpretations (rather than errors) of the same phrase over the course of a day.

 A Couple of Whispers